mdn/content/files/en-us/web/api/performance/measure/index.md

   - : This can be thrown in any case where the start, end or duration might be ambiguous:

-    - Both `endMark` and `MeasureOptions` are specified.
+    - Both `endMark` and `measureOptions` are specified.
-    - `MeasureOptions` is specified without either `start` and `end` members.
+    - `measureOptions` is specified with `duration` but without specifying either `start` or `end`.
-    - `MeasureOptions` is specified with all of `start`, `end`, and `duration` members (which might then be inconsistent).
+    - `measureOptions` is specified with all of `start`, `end`, and `duration`.

 - `SyntaxError` {{domxref("DOMException")}}

   - : The named mark does not exist.

-    - An end mark is specified using either `endMark` or `MeasureOptions.end`, but there is no {{domxref('PerformanceMark')}} in the performance buffer with the matching name.
+    - An end mark is specified using either `endMark` or `measureOptions.end`, but there is no {{domxref('PerformanceMark')}} in the performance buffer with the matching name.
-    - An end mark is specified using either `endMark` or `MeasureOptions.end`, but it cannot be converted to match that of a read only attribute in the {{domxref("PerformanceTiming")}} interface.
+    - An end mark is specified using either `endMark` or `measureOptions.end`, but it cannot be converted to match that of a read only attribute in the {{domxref("PerformanceTiming")}} interface.
-    - A start mark is specified using either `startMark` or `MeasureOptions.start`, but there is no {{domxref('PerformanceMark')}} in the performance buffer with the matching name.
+    - A start mark is specified using either `startMark` or `measureOptions.start`, but there is no {{domxref('PerformanceMark')}} in the performance buffer with the matching name.
-    - A start mark is specified using either `startMark` or `MeasureOptions.start`, but it cannot be converted to match that of a read only attribute in the {{domxref("PerformanceTiming")}} interface.
+    - A start mark is specified using either `startMark` or `measureOptions.start`, but it cannot be converted to match that of a read only attribute in the {{domxref("PerformanceTiming")}} interface.

 - `DataCloneError` {{domxref("DOMException")}}

-  - : The `MeasureOptions.detail` value is non-`null` and cannot be serialized using the HTML "StructuredSerialize" algorithm.
+  - : The `measureOptions.detail` value is non-`null` and cannot be serialized using the HTML "StructuredSerialize" algorithm.

 - {{jsxref("RangeError")}}
-  - : The `MeasureOptions.detail` value is non-`null` and memory cannot be allocated during serialization using the HTML "StructuredSerialize" algorithm.
+  - : The `measureOptions.detail` value is non-`null` and memory cannot be allocated during serialization using the HTML "StructuredSerialize" algorithm.

 ## Examples